The trucking industry is one of the biggest income-generating industries in the United States.

 Because acquiring ELDs would satisfy both your regulatory compliance needs and your plans for growing your company, it pays for you to start equipping your fleets with these devices sooner rather than later.

-If your drivers are still using paper logs to comply with the Hours of Service rules, try Motive.
+If your drivers are still using paper logs to comply with the hours-of-service rules, or you’re just ready to have more successful truckers, try Motive.

 Request a free demo today to learn why over 1,000,000 registered drivers and 60,000 carriers use and love Motive.
 If you have any questions, call 844-325-9230 or email us at email@example.com.